-Personal loans can cover everything from debt consolidation to medical bills, or even major life events like adoption or a wedding.
+Personal loans can cover everything from debt consolidation to medical bills or even major life events like adoption or a wedding.
 But before you apply, you should know that monthly payments might not be the only associated cost.
 Some borrowers also purchase personal loan insurance to protect themselves from defaulting in the event they can’t make payments on time.
 However, the added security of personal loan insurance can be costly, and in some cases, unnecessary.

-What is loan protection insurance?
+What is personal loans credit insurance?

 - Credit life insurance: If you pass away before repaying all of your loans, this policy pays off either some or all of your remaining balance.